-I always practiced the same penalty over and over the week before in case I got one, and I hit that same one.
-Before the Cameroon game, when a lot of the press were at training, I deliberately practiced a penalty I wouldn’t take.
+I always practised the same penalty over and over the week before in case I got one, and I hit that same one.
+Before the Cameroon game, when a lot of the press were at training, I deliberately practised a penalty I wouldn’t take.
 And the Cameroon goalkeeper went exactly that direction!

 Did England, as Platt says, not expect to beat West Germany?

-People talk about the German winning mentality, I don’t buy that as the reason we lost.
-They were a very, very strong side, so were we.
-They got lucky on the day, we didn’t.
+People talk about the German winning mentality, but I don’t buy that as the reason we lost.
+They were a very, very strong side; so were we.
+They got lucky on the day; we didn’t.

 What do you remember about your equaliser?

 To do something that crucial on that stage was incredible.
 As it turned out, we lost, but at that moment it felt huge... wonderful.